 - Shared many exemplar texts written by children and ourselves that model how this has been done successfully and made these available to read in the class library.

-- Having a book that is read as a ‘class-read’ for which the children can be inspired by and write around but are also not obligated to do so.
+- Having a book that is read as a ‘class-read’ which the children can be inspired by.

 We have done this because the research on effective writing teaching points this way.
 Create a class of producers instead of consumers (or at best imitators) and writing outcomes and attitudes will improve dramatically.
-We are in the fortunate position that we can see the research and theory come together in practice and succeed.
+Let children be participants in class writing projects as opposed to recipients.
+We are fortunate in being able to see the research and theory come together in practice and succeed.

 The goal of education in general, and any writing program in particular, is to help students gain independence.
 (Ted DeMille, p.145)

 Children are ‘always in a high state of readiness to transform into story not only what [they] experience directly but also what they hear and read.
 (Rosen, 1985)

 The increased attention placed on novel study or book planning as a single writing approach has led to the elimination of other approaches and for no good reason.
 Glenn (2007) & Rosen (2018) argue that, when we allow students to write fiction that’s unrelated to a specific text, their commitment to and resulting understanding of texts more generally is enhanced and encourages children to be more motivated writers.

 Gay Su Pinnell (1989) reports on a successful programme with ‘at risk’ children.
 It showed how children were encouraged to make connections between their reading and writing as a way of boosting their academic achievement.
 The tasks were not a matter of imitating a book extract or completing a writing task related to a class novel – but instead the children were immersed in a community of rich texts.
 In response to having read something they felt was great, they had an eye on how they could write like their heroes and as a result learnt how to be better writers.